Uncertainty surrounds India’s GAAR implementation

 The Indian government decided to defer implementing GAAR for another year after a visit from the US Treasury Secretary in April.

 General Anti-Avoidance Rules were established to fight tax avoidance by enforcing the country's tax regulations.
-The GAAR regulations were part of the proposed Direct Tax Code 2010 to deter sophisticated means of ducking income taxation through legal means.
+The GAAR regulations were part of the proposed Direct Tax Code 2010 to deter sophisticated means of ducking taxation through legal means.
 As a result, the regulations were specifically designed to impact multinational corporations that shift assets to tax-free locales and force them to pay tax on these assets.
 GAAR was originally intended to be instituted in April 2011, but was deferred to April 2012 amidst a number of reservations.
 The government hopes to bring them into effect during the 2013/14 fiscal year.

 One of the biggest issues facing the implementation of GAAR is the wording of the proposed regulation itself.
 Several elements are extremely vague, which has caused confusion among both analysts and corporate traders who are unsure how the regulations could be used.
 An analyst for PwC India voiced worries about one of the specific phrases “where one of the main purposes is to obtain a tax benefit”, because the regulations may allow authorities to enforce these standards upon any agency they see fit.
 The analyst noted that, “given that ‘tax benefit' is worded unreasonably widely, one hopes that this issue will also be addressed.”